geoneric/fern/source/fern/algorithm/no_data_compression.md

 No-data compression involves these steps:

-#.
-Compress argument collections to compressed collections.
+1. Compress argument collections to compressed collections.
+   See fern::algorithm::core::compress
-#.
-Call algorithms with compressed collections.
+2. Call algorithms with compressed collections.
 Pass policies to the algorithms that:
     - Do not test for no-data in the argument collections.
+      See fern::algorithm::SkipNoData
     - Do not test for out-of-domain values in the argument collections.
+      See fern::algorithm::DiscardDomainErrors
     - Do not test for out-of-range values in the result collections.
+      See fern::algorithm::DiscardRangeErrors
-#.
-Decompress the compressed result collections you need to process further.
+3. Decompress the compressed result collections you need to process further.
+   See fern::algorithm::core::decompress

 As you see, there are some steps involved that are unique to no-data compression: compressing the argument collections and decompressing the result collections.
 These steps take time and may well mean that no-data compression is not useful.
 The only way to tell so is by measuring the efficiency of the resulting code.
 It is easy to time a set of algorithms using uncompressed collections and using compressed collections and compare the runtimes.